RubinChu/r-pan-scaffolding/README.en.md

 # r-pan-scaffolding

 #### Description
-Source scaffolding for a personal file management system,[r-pan](http://pan.rubinchu.com)based on this scaffolding construction, I hope it will be helpful to friends who have a personal blog quickly.
+Source scaffolding for a personal file management system,[r-pan](http://pan.rubinchu.com)based on this scaffolding construction, I hope it will be helpful to friends who have a personal file system quickly.

 #### Website image
 ![输入图片说明](https://images.gitee.com/uploads/images/2020/0321/093944_ed89b5a3_1506368.png "WX20200321-093130@2x.png")